Navigate to our DX Training Video guide for further visual guidance.

 Navigate to the Content tab

-To add pages to your website, click the content button.
-Ensure you're logged in for access to that tab.
+To add pages to your website, click the Content button.
+Make sure you're logged in for access to that tab.

 2